 The thrust reverse system relies on sensor data to determine whether reversing thrust is a safe operation.
 Because of the sensor damage, the system determined that it was not safe to reverse thrust, and instead increased forward thrust.
 From the NTSB report:

-forward thrust power schedule during about a 2-second transition through idle power.
+In this situation, the EECs would transition from the reverse thrust power schedule to the forward thrust power schedule during about a 2-second transition through idle power.
 During the entire sequence, the thrust reverser levers in the cockpit would remain in the reverse thrust idle position (as selected by the pilot) while the engines produced forward thrust.
 Because both the thrust reverser levers and the forward thrust levers share common RVDTs (one for the left engine and one for the right engine), the EECs, which receive TLA information from the RVDTs, would signal the engines to produce a level of forward thrust that generally corresponds with the level of reverse thrust commanded; that is, a pilot commanding full reverse thrust (for maximum deceleration of the airplane) would instead receive high levels of forward thrust (accelerating the airplane) according to the forward thrust power schedule

 On June 1, 2009, Air France 447 crashed, killing all passengers and crew.
 The plane was an Airbus A330-200.
 In this accident, the sensor problem is believed to be caused by ice crystals that accumulated inside of pitot tube sensors, creating a blockage which lead to erroneous readings.
 Here’s a quote from an excellent Vanity Fair article on the crash: